 Now, my disclaimer...somewhere along the way, I discovered the show Dexter, and came to the unavoidable conclusion that I am a bit like him, minus the baby and the serial killing.
 I tend to be a spectator in my own life, not necessarily connecting with anything.
 I live in my head, thinking far more than I say.
 I come across as normal enough, and get along well with everyone because I am extremely agreeable, but I feel like I'm a loner at heart.
 I've been on my own long enough that it is hard for me to let anyone or anything in.
 But having said that, wanna go out? :)

-Okay, other stuff: grew up in LA, went to Berkeley for college, have a Psychology degree, am now working in television audience research (go figure), previously lived in New York and thought it was awesome 95% of the time.
-I love watching movies and television, listening to music, and I am a big sports fan (hockey, baseball, football, basketball), I love animals (including my own perfect little senior citizen black cat), I am nice but shy, quiet, laid-back, mellow, calm, sometimes grumpy, and I love all types of food but have a blazing hot hatred of mushrooms.
+Okay, other stuff: grew up in LA, went to Berkeley for college, have a Psychology degree, work at your favorite TV station, previously lived in New York and thought it was awesome 95% of the time.
+I love watching movies and television, listening to music, and I am a big sports fan (hockey, baseball, football, basketball), I love animals (including my trouble-making feline twosome), I am nice but shy, quiet, introverted, laid-back, mellow, calm, sometimes grumpy, and I love all types of food but have a blazing hot hatred of mushrooms.
 Don't even like looking at them.
 Yuck.